Constitution & Bylaws

 SECTION 4.2 As necessary, business may be transacted at any meeting where a quorum is present and at the discretion of the President.

 SECTION 4.3 For purposes of amending the Constitution or By-Laws under Article X, a quorum shall be composed of nine members in good standing.
 For regular business including the Election of Officers under Article VII, a quorum shall be composed of five members in good standing.
 For regular business, if a proposed action to be voted at a meeting is presented to the membership in writing at least two weeks prior to the meeting, a quorum will be composed of all members in good standing who are present and voting.
+For the purpose of establishing a quorum, non-voting (institutional) members are not included in the count.

 ARTICLE V OFFICERS AND THEIR DUTIES